 Paul Sesay | The National Diversity Awards | Founder & CEO

-Paul Sesay is the Founder and Chief Executive Oﬃcer of the National Diversity Awards, BEAM Awards, Excellence in Diversity Awards, The Diversity Group and events company I Spoil U Media Limited since 2006.
+Paul Sesay is the Founder and Chief Executive Oﬃcer of the National Diversity Awards, Excellence in Diversity Awards, The Diversity Group and events company I Spoil U Media Limited since 2006.
 Paul’s business acumen has mainly been with a social focus.

 With over ten years worth of experience within the Diversity, Equality and Inclusion sector, Paul has worked with some of the largest organisations in the world on their diversity and inclusion proﬁles.
 He has also worked within local communities to help people from various backgrounds to achieve and empower disadvantaged groups throughout the UK.
 Paul’s initiatives have helped many thousands of organisations and individuals get recognised for their hard work and dedication to diversity.